wangyxxjtu/ReGO-Pytorch/README.md

 # ReGO: Reference-Guided Outpainting for Scenery Image

 pytorch implementation of ReGO: Reference-Guided Outpainting for Scenery Image.
-Note: we only release the code of our Best model: BDIE with ReGO equipped i.e., ReGO_BDIE.
+Note: we only release the code of our Best model: BDIE with ReGO equipped i.e., ReGO<sub>BDIE.

 ## Requirements